techidaily/site-ai-voice-clone/source/_posts/2024-approved-master-deepface-live-download-and-train-your-live-model.md

 ##### Step 1 Visit the GitHub repository

- Using a browser on your PC, visit the GitHub repository and navigate to[DeepFace Live.](https://github.com/iperov/DeepFaceLive)
+ Using a browser on your PC, visit the GitHub repository and navigate to [DeepFace Live.](https://github.com/iperov/DeepFaceLive)

 ![github](https://images.wondershare.com/virbo/article/master-deepface-live-download-and-train-your-live-model-5.jpg)